Skip to content

 The typical strategy for submitting josb on Tursa is for the batch script to request full nodes with no process/thread pinning and then the individual srun commands set the correct options for dividing up processes and threads across nodes.

-Example: job submission script for a parallel job using CUDA
+Example: job submission script for a parallel GPU job

 A job submission script for a parallel job that uses 4 compute nodes, 4 MPI processes per node and 4 GPUs per node.
 It does not restrict what type of GPU the job can run on so both A100-40 and A100-80 can be used.